run2bizdocs/docs/en-us/docs/builder/developing-applications/business-object.md

     Figure 9 - Grid

-2. Clicking the Edit Form button in the screen header will generate a form for this business object.
-If there is no form for this business object, the Fields sidebar will be displayed.
-If there is already a previously registered form linked to this form, the Screen Drawing tab for this form will be opened.
+2\.
+When you click Edit Form in the screen header, a form for that Business Object will be generated and the Fields sidebar will be displayed.
+If there is already a registered form previously linked to this Business Object, the Design View tab for this form will open.